 Border control will review the certificate and contact a representative of the Chief Epidemiologist (health care worker) as needed.
-If the certificate is deemed invalid, the traveler must choose the 14-day quarantine or taking 2 COVID-19 tests with the 5-day quarantine in between and provide a certificate of negative PCR testing.
+If the certificate is deemed invalid, the traveler will have to take 2 COVID-19 tests with the 5-day quarantine in between and provide a certificate of negative PCR testing.

-As of January 13th, children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.
-It is important to note that children born in 2005 or later do not have to be tested for COVID-19 when they arrive in Iceland.
+Children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.

 Many different hotels and guesthouses have made changes to ensure a safe quarantine.
 If you have already booked accommodations, please reach out to them to make sure they accept quarantined travelers’ responsibility.
 If you are looking for a place to quarantine, you can find the list of businesses here.